-We decide to go on the Saturday night.
+We decide to go on a Saturday night.

-My photos here were taken by Explorason, and are a bit fuzzy, but I’ve popped them in the blog so you get feel for the evening.
+My photos here were taken by Explorason, and are a bit fuzzy, but I’ve popped them in the blog so you get a feel of the evening.

 There are magic tricks, and then a local boy whose Mum works there comes to help clear the tables.

 Explorason instantly goes to communicate.
 I love the fact that language provides no barrier and that he has made the effort.

 They play and talk.
 Now he has a friend down the lane.
 Over the next week, they have a few play times.
 It feels like home.

 There is a goat farm down the road, and I love goat and sheep cheese, so we get a treat that night with some really delightful strong cheeses.
 Perfect.